roc-11/hangman/README.md

 | --- | --- |
 | ![Flow Chart - initial concept](documentation/hangman-python-flow-initial.png) | ![Flow Chart - final concept](documentation/hangman-python-flow-final.png) |

+### Google Sheets

+I made use of Google Sheets in order to store the data for the Python Hangman game.
+The sheet "words" contains all the possible game words, with one category stored in each column (countries, sports, zoo animals, fruit, capital cities (Europe), Harry Potter, Pokémon).

+The second sheet "scores" was set up in the beginnig of the program to store all of the user_names and scores saved.
+This would in turn enable the creation of a leaderboard option on the main menu.
+The [future implementations](#features-to-implement-in-the-future) section of this file provides more information on how, due to time constraints, this proved to be outside the scope of the project.

+You can view the Google Sheet by clicking [here](https://docs.google.com/spreadsheets/d/1E8oiWccbxZau_ZdFplxTz3HfzBVmHai4kuNfuKxWTEg/edit#gid=0).

 [Back to top ⇧](#hangman-python-game)

 ## Features